Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Academic Performance Policy

-Students will have their academic performance reviewed and assessed consistently while attending KHSC-KansasCOM.
+Students will have their academic performance reviewed and assessed consistently while attending KHSU-KansasCOM.
 Students whose academic performance is failing or falls below an acceptable level will be reviewed by the Student Support Team (SST) and/or the Student Performance Committee (SPC).

 Students who fail a course, board examination, and/or clinical rotation are subject to academic review by the SPC.
-The review is conducted to assist the student in determining what might be hindering their academic performance, receive advice on how to adjust their performance, and assess whether additional KHSC-KansasCOM resources are needed to assist the student.
-SPC also reviews students’ progress towards graduation and plays a key role in approving all students to move from one year to the next within the curriculum, as well as approving all students to graduate from KHSC-KansasCOM.
+The review is conducted to assist the student in determining what might be hindering their academic performance, receive advice on how to adjust their performance, and assess whether additional KHSU-KansasCOM resources are needed to assist the student.
+SPC also reviews students’ progress towards graduation and plays a key role in approving all students to move from one year to the next within the curriculum, as well as approving all students to graduate from KHSU-KansasCOM.

 Students should refer to the Student Rights, Professionalism, and Responsibilities section in the Student Handbook and Academic Catalog to understand the process of any SPC review.
-In addition, students should review the Cumulative Failure Policy outlined in the Student Handbook and Academic Catalog to ensure they understand how multiple course/board exam/clinical rotation failures can impact their course of study at KHSC-KansasCOM.
+In addition, students should review the Cumulative Failure Policy outlined in the Student Handbook and Academic Catalog to ensure they understand how multiple course/board exam/clinical rotation failures can impact their course of study at KHSU-KansasCOM.

 Student Performance Committee (SPC)